Working with Images and OpenCV

 You will also want to take a look at the OpenCV tutorials.
 These include instructions for installing OpenCV on your own computer.
 You can also use any of the dwarves or macs.

 Within your personal directory make a computer vision working directory.
-It will behoove you to plan ahead when organizing your directory structure.
-You will be reusing your code from assignment to assignment, building upon it as we go.
+It will behoove you to plan ahead when organizing your directory structure, as you will be reusing your code from assignment to assignment.
 A suggested directory layout is as follows.

 vision | ----------------- | | | | bin include src data

 - include: put .h include files in here

 - src: put .c and .cpp files here

 Take a look at the makefile tutorial if you want to understand how the compilation process is set up using make.
 Download the following tarball and untar it in your vision working directory.
 It will create the directory structure above and give you two example programs.
 One example reads in an image and displays it, the other example shows a live video stream on a window.

 The code is set up to work on the dwarves in the Davis 122 lab.
 To build the program, go into the src directory and type make imod.
 This should compile the file imgModcpp and create an executable in the bin directory called imod.
 Typing

 should start the program running, and it should display the image in a window.
 Type any key in the window to quit.

 If you are running on one of the lab macs, or on your own mac laptop, edit the makefile to uncomment the OSX lines and comment out the Dwarf lines.
 Then follow the instructions above.
 If you are running on a Windows machine, you will have to follow the installation and usage instructions on the OpenCV site.